 Even if you keep the most diligent oral health care routine, dental emergencies can still arise.
 When they do, it’s important to know what to do to keep your teeth healthy.
-Prompt treatment from your emergency dentist in Pearland or Pasadena, TX is required to alleviate pain and to give your teeth their best chance of survival.
+Prompt treatment from your emergency dentist in Pearland survival, TX is required to alleviate pain and to give your teeth their best chance of survival.

 If a tooth has been knocked out, it is imperative to see the emergency dentist immediately.
 The tooth should be recovered and cleaned (DO NOT pick the tooth up by the root) and placed back into its socket if possible.
 If not, tuck it into your cheek or place it into a glass of water or milk.
 The emergency dentist will try to place the tooth back into its natural socket.

 If the tooth remains in the mouth and is still attached to blood vessels and nerves, there is a good chance that it can be repositioned.
 Your emergency dentist should be seen as soon as possible.
 In the meantime, apply a cold compress to the area and use over-the-counter medications to relieve pain.